smparker/mudslide/README.md

 The structure of these classes is somewhat strange because of the limitations of multiprocessing in python.
 To make use of multiprocessing, every object must be able to be `pickle`d, meaning that multiprocessing inherits all the same limitations.
-As a result, when using multiprocessing, the end checking class and the trajectory generator class must both be fully defined in the default namespace.
+As a result, when using multiprocessing, the trajectory generator class must be fully defined in the default namespace.

-### Checking end of simulation
-A class must be provided that will decide when to stop running a simulation.
-It must implement a constructor that takes no required arguments and it must implement a `__call__` function that accepts the current state of the trajectory and returns `True` if simulation should quit, `False` if it should continue.
-See the `TrajectorySH` class to find what information the trajectory object passed to `__call__` has access to.
-See canned class `CheckEnd` in fssh.py for an example.

 ### Generating initial conditions
 This should be a generator function that accepts a number of samples